Gwyn Jenkins: As a general

 Jenkins was promoted to general on 30 August 2022, skipping the rank of lieutenant general, and took up the post of Vice-Chief of the Defence Staff.
-He is the first Royal Marine full general since 2016, after Gordon Messenger, and the second since 1977.
-At the same time he was made an Aide-de-Camp to Queen Elizabeth II.
-Jenkins also became Commandant General Royal Marines on 25 November, succeeding Lieutenant General Robert Magowan.
+He is the first Royal Marine full general since 2016, after Sir Gordon Messenger, and the second since 1977.
+At the same time he was made an aide-de-camp to Queen Elizabeth II.
+Jenkins also became Commandant General Royal Marines on 25 November, succeeding Lieutenant General Sir Robert Magowan.
 Jenkins became the first full general to serve as Commandant General since the 1970s.

-On 23 April 2024 the Prime Minister, Rishi Sunak announced that Jenkins would become the United Kingdom's next National Security Advisor.
-However, on 26 August 2024 The Guardian reported that the appointment had been cancelled by the new prime minister, Keir Starmer.
+On 23 April 2024, the prime minister, Rishi Sunak, announced that Jenkins would become the United Kingdom's next National Security Adviser.
+However, on 26 August 2024, The Guardian reported that the appointment had been cancelled by new prime minister Sir Keir Starmer.
 Jenkins was appointed Knight Commander of the Order of the Bath in the 2025 New Year Honours.

-In May 2025 investigation carried out by the BBC's Panorama revealed that a Special Forces officer appointed by Jenkins personally rejected 1,585 UK resettlement applications from Afghan army personnel who had served with the SAS.
+In May 2025, an investigation carried out by the BBC's Panorama revealed that a Special Forces officer appointed by Jenkins personally rejected 1,585 UK resettlement applications from Afghan army personnel who had served with the SAS.
 It was claimed that the officer instructed civil service caseworkers to reject the applications on spurious grounds.
 This was controversial because in the UK they could have been called as witnesses to the public inquiry into the extrajudicial killings, but the inquiry has no power to compel testimony from foreign nationals who are overseas.

-In May 2025 Jenkins was appointed as First Sea Lord and Chief of the Naval Staff.
+In May 2025, Jenkins was appointed First Sea Lord and Chief of the Naval Staff.
 He is the first Royal Marine to hold this role.

 In July 2025, The Daily Telegraph reported that Jenkins "was at the heart of a national security incident" when a Royal Marine under his command made an accidental data breach in February 2022 revealing details of 25,000 Afghans who had applied to be resettled in Britain, which led to the Afghan Response Route classified immigration programme intended to relocate affected Afghans.
-The Telegraph reported that "Downing Street blocked news reports" about this coming out, and cancelled his already announced appointment as National Security Adviser to the Prime Minister, and instead promoted him to First Sea Lord.
+The Daily Telegraph reported that "Downing Street blocked news reports" about this coming out, and cancelled his already announced appointment as National Security Adviser to the prime minister, and instead promoted him to First Sea Lord.